-Co-commissioned and co-produced by macLYON; FLAMIN − Film London Artists’ Moving Image Network with funding from Arts Council England and steirischer herbst ‘19; co-producers Waddington Studios London.
+The Gift: Co-commissioned and co-produced by macLYON; FLAMIN − Film London Artists’ Moving Image Network with funding from Arts Council England and steirischer herbst ‘19; co-producers Waddington Studios London.
 Supported by Muzeum Sztuki in Łódź; Cooper Gallery DJCAD, University of Dundee; Northern Film School; UGM Maribor Art Gallery; United Nations, Geneva; Espace Niemeyer, Paris and Palace of Youth, Warsaw.

 The exhibition Stagecraft unfolds across half of the second floor of the macLYON.
 Visitors can access it after having discovered the highly theatrical and scripted universe of Delphine Balley.

 Jasmina Cibic conceives her exhibition projects as a form of total art and includes the immediate environment of her films in a continuous dialogue between the scenography, the films and the objects intended to construct the narrative.

 The exhibition and its entire arrangement form a stage destined to decompose and recompose the spectacle of political power.